Suggested links

 If you choose to do a home detox, it is ideal to check with a medical professional to ensure that it is safe for you to do without medical supervision.
 During the detox process, if you begin to experience more severe symptoms, seek medical attention as soon as possible.

-Choosing a Medically Supervised Detox (Much Safer for Long-term Alcohol Use Disorder)
+Medically-Supervised Detox (Much Safer for Long-term Alcohol Use Disorder)

 In some cases, a medical detox is the safer choice when detoxing from alcohol use—especially when heavy drinking was the case beforehand.
 Medical detox allows the recovering individual to experience withdrawals under medical supervision to ensure their safety.